 - One of the least costly choices

-- Can be refinished to look like new
+- Can be refinished to look new

 - One of the few materials that can be installed by homeowners